Author Interview with Jeff Gerke

 Get to know Jeff…

 Jeff Gerke has been called the de facto gatekeeper of Christian speculative fiction.
 After writing his own speculative fiction and spearheading the launch of a fiction imprint dedicated to Christian speculative fiction at a major Christian publishing company, Jeff branched out on his own to launch Marcher Lord Press, an Indie publishing house whose several major awards lend credence to its claim of being the premier publisher of Christian speculative fiction.
 His fiction how-to book The Art & Craft of Writing Christian Fiction is available through Amazon or Marcher Lord Press, and Plot Versus Character, his first craft book from Writer’s Digest Books, released in 2010.
 His new WD fiction craft book, The First 50 Pages, released in late 2011.
 Jeff lives in Colorado Springs with his wife, teenage daughter, 10-year-old son, and 3-year-old adoptive daughter from China.
+To learn more, visit his website.

 Let the conversation begin!